 Throughout the expedition you’ll learn about the canoe all the way, under the close and friendly guidance of Robin Heath.
 He’ll aid you as you develop your paddling technique and ability to read the water.
 If you're new to the canoe you couldn't hope for a better instructor to introduce you to this exceptional watercraft; if you've experience already in a canoe Robin is a talented tutor and will happily offer you advice on how you can build on your existing skillset.

 All the way your second guide, Jamie Dakota, will support Robin and intertwine bushcraft related knowledge and advice.
 Whilst in camp Jamie will work with everyone to improve your knife skills, fire lighting ability and general outdoorsmanship.

-- The course is fully catered, starting with Lunch on the first day and ending with Breakast on the last.
+The course is fully catered, starting with the evening meal on the first day and ending with Breakast on the last.
 We'd recommend bringing along some favourite snacks to boost your energy and morale, as well as some choice hot drinks.
 A menu will be issued closer to the expedition date, and all dietary requirements can be happily catered for.
 If you have any questions please feel free to ask.